Betsy-Wabuke/Cisco-Ethical-Hacker-Capstone/report/penetration-report.md

 - **Description**: A web application at 10.5.5.12 was vulnerable to SQL injection due to lack of input sanitization.
 - **Exploitation**:
   - Logged into DVWA with default credentials and set security to low.
-  - Used SQL injection to retrieve user hashes   - Cracked the hash using online tools and John the Ripper to obtain the password.
+  - Used SQL injection to retrieve user hashes   - Cracked the hash using CrackStation to obtain the password.
   - Accessed a flag file at 192.168.0.10 using the compromised credentials.
 - **Severity**: High (potential for data leakage and unauthorized access).
 - **Evidence**: Flag value captured.